Zui-Ki-Tei: History

 Like the previous chashitsu, the new one was built and erected in Japan before being taken down and shipped to Sweden.
 A ceremony was held on November 4, 1989, in the presence of, among others, prince Hitachi and princess Hitachi as well as princess Chichibu of Japan, before the trip to Sweden where it was inaugurated again on May 28, 1990, this time in the presence of people including princess Christina of Sweden.

 Use

 The Zui-Ki-Tei can be visited in person all year long but is officially closed during winter.
 In summertime the museum hosts both private and public tea ceremony demonstrations in the hiroma with the help of the group “Chado Urasenke Tankokai Sweden Association” (Japanska Thesällskapet).
 At this time of the year they also host guided tours of the chashitsu.

-The Zui-Ki-Tei can be explored digitally all year long with the help of Google arts and Culture.
+The Zui-Ki-Tei can be explored digitally all year long with the help of Google Arts & Culture.

 A special tea ceremony event is held in Zui-Ki-Tei the last Sunday of August each year, in memory of Ida Trotzig, Ginjirō Fujiwara and Taro Gadelius.
 It is called Gadelius day.
 The event is usually private.